brendajacobo/CT205_Project-/README.md

 # CST 205 Team 5 Repository
+Team Members: Tanner Yost, Carmelo Hernandez, Brenda Jacobo, & Aminata Seck
 ## Description
 Our project is a Spotify song suggestor which will analyze whether you look happy or sad and recommend appropriate songs to you.
 ## Challenges